+Federal Stafford loans are federally guaranteed low-cost, noncredit-based loans.
 Through a combination of Subsidized Stafford and Unsubsidized Stafford Loans, BSM students may borrow up to \$10,500 and graduate students up to \$18,500 each two-trimester period.
-These loans must be coordinated with other aid and cannot exceed the total education cost.
+These loans must be coordinated with other aid and cannot exceed the total cost of attendance.

-To apply for financial aid programs, students must complete a Free Application for Federal Student Aid (FAFSA) form as well as the Graziadio School Application for Financial Aid and submit all required documents to the Graziadio School Financial Aid Office.
-Applications are reviewed throughout the year; however, students should allow six to eight weeks for application processing.
+To apply for federal and state financial aid programs, students must complete a Free Application for Federal Student Aid (FAFSA) form as well as the Graziadio School Application for Financial Aid and submit all required documents to the Graziadio School Financial Aid Office.
+Applications are reviewed throughout the year; however, during peak periods, students should allow a few weeks for application processing.

 All students considering student loans are required to attend an entrance interview session prior to receiving any funds.
 Financial aid funds are sent directly to Pepperdine and are applied to student accounts upon verification of enrollment at the end of the add/drop period.
-Student loan funds generally are distributed in two disbursements and are received via Electronic Funds Transfer (EFT).
+Student loan funds are distributed in two disbursements and are received via Electronic Funds Transfer (EFT).

-In addition, a variety of alternative credit-based education loans are available to students who are not eligible to receive federal loans or to supplement federal loans.
+In addition, a variety of private credit-based education loans are available to students who are not eligible to receive federal loans or to supplement federal loans.

-Further details on all financial aid programs are included in the "Financial Aid Application Guide" which is available on the Internet at: http://bschool.pepperdine.edu/financialaid/.
+Further details on all financial aid programs are included in the "Financial Aid Application Guide" which is available on the Internet at http://bschool. pepperdine.edu/financialaid/.